 - Triple Chip Grind Tooth that alternates between the flat raking tooth and the Trapezoid shaped tooth

-- Available in a lot of different sizes to fit the table, miter, and circular saw blade
+- Available in a lot of different sizes to fit the table, mitre, and circular saw blade

-- Provides amazing results on the veneer plywoods and the fragile composite moldings
+- Provides amazing results on the veneer plywoods and the fragile composite mouldings

 - Made in Italy

-- Hard to find one but you may say the price although it isn’t even too bad for such a quality blade
+- It’s hard to find one, but you may say the price, although it isn’t too bad for such a quality blade.

-These are our hand-picked top table saw blades applicable for a variety of different materials and cuts.
-Making a list this way should help you to choose the right one for your job.
-But again, if you want the best, best means the overall best, or we can say the #1 pick regardless of criteria, then you should go to the below section to find out which is our winner for this competition.
+Our hand-picked top table saw blades are applicable for various materials and cuts.
+This way, making a list should help you choose the right one for your job.
+But again, if you want the best, best means the overall best, or we can say the #1 pick regardless of criteria, you should go to the below section to find out which is our winner for this competition.

-Among all of the listed above, we do have one recommendation for you as the #1 top pick.
-Generally, we don’t like to recommend any specific product or tool as an end-all, be-all solution to any kind of obstacle or situation you are supposed to come across.
-However, people want to see one clear winner that they can go without really bothering about the whole research.
-In this case, the clear winner as the single blade that we would love to pick for our table saw to use over the broadest range of materials and different cutting scenarios; we will go with the Diablo 1050X Combination Blade.
-As we have mentioned earlier that, this is a fantastic, high-rated blade that can produce great results on just about anything.
+We have one recommendation for you as the #1 top pick among all of the listed above.
+Generally, we don’t like to recommend any specific product or tool as an end-all, be-all solution to any obstacle or situation you are supposed to come across.
+However, people want to see one clear winner without really bothering about the whole research.
+In this case, the clear winner is the single blade that we would love to pick for our table saw to use over the broadest range of materials and different cutting scenarios; we will go with the Diablo 1050X Combination Blade.
+As we have mentioned earlier, this is a fantastic, high-rated blade that can produce great results on just about anything.
 It has to be the go-to workhorse nine out of ten times when you headed to the garage for busting out the table saw.